sarus-tech/gallimimus/README.md

 ### Installation

-`lora-flax` needs to be installed for this module to work.

-Then `pip install .` or `pip install -r requirements-dev.txt` install gallimimus.
+Do `pip install .` or `pip install -r requirements-dev.txt` to install gallimimus.